Three Rivers Arts Festival Is Back On Much Grander Scale After Year Off

 “I feel for some of us, it gave us an opportunity to make some art we would not have made last year,” said Epps.

 The exhibit includes work from women who are all non-white and challenges people to think from somebody else’s viewpoint.
-It runs through August.MORE NEWS: Poised To Become Pittsburgh's Next Mayor, Ed Gainey Begins Meeting With Local Leaders
+It runs through August.MORE NEWS: Pittsburgh Weather: Temperatures Near 90 Degrees This Weekend

 The Three Rivers Arts Festival runs through June 13 and will be open from noon to 8 p.m. starting Friday.